 Zero greenwashing

-edie’s content and events team know corporate greenwash when we see it, and we know you don’t want it at edie 26.
-Weeding it out entirely can be tough, though, especially given the recent surge of net-zero commitments and associated “grey areas” such as Scope 3 emissions and carbon offsetting.
+edie’s content and events team know corporate greenwash when we see it, and there is certainly no place for it at edie 26.
+Weeding it out entirely can be tough, though, especially given the recent surge of net-zero commitments and associated “grey areas” surrounding Scope 3 emissions and carbon offsetting.

 Our commitments for 2026: